The Common Swift can stay in the air for up to 10 months without landing. They can even sleep and mate while flying.

 7. Alaina Mathers, Eminem's adopted daughter, whom he calls "Lainey" in many of his songs, is actually the biological daughter of his ex-wife Kim's twin sister, who died in 2016 of a heroin overdose.
 Eminem received legal custody of her daughter in the early 2000's.

-8. NFL lineman Chris Long is going to donate his entire salary from this season to educational charities in three cities.
+8. NFL lineman Chris Long donated his entire 2017 N.F.L. season salary to educational charities in three cities.

 9. Uruguay flight 571 crashed in the Andes in the 70s.
 The survivors waited 2 months for help, all while being forced to eat the raw flesh of dead passengers.
 Two men walked 10 days and 40 miles through the mountain to safety.